ogivuk/learning/tdd-django/README.md

 * 'NAME' specifies the name, with the full path, of the database file.

 #### Packages
+django.conf
+* urls
+    * include - a function used to include urls.py from another application, e.g., in the top project.
+    * url - a function used to map a part of requested URL to an appropriate view.
+It is used in the urls.py.

 django.db
 * models
     * Model - a class to be inherited when creating a model for storing data in a database.
 Classes that inherit map to tables in the databases.